 You’ll have full access to take money out of your Savings Vault at any time.
-To move money into your Savings Vault, you can set up recurring transfers or use round-ups to put aside the remainder of your card purchases automatically.
+To move money into your Savings Vault, you can set up recurring transfers or use round-ups to put aside the remainder of your Revolut card purchases automatically.

 Revolut Business Banking

 - Scale Account: Scale comes with another price hike, charging a monthly fee of $149.99.
-For the added cost, your business will have access to 50 free international payments, 1000 local payments, and up to $50,000 in foreign exchanges with no fair usage fees.
+For the added cost, your business will have complimentary access to 50 international payments, 1,000 local payments, and up to $50,000 in foreign exchanges with no fair usage fees.
 The account offers 1.9% cash back on up to $30,000 of purchases.

 Revolut’s banking platform exists entirely within the Revolut mobile banking app.
-This means that everything you need, from account maintenance to payments to financial tools, is accessed from your smartphone.
+This means that everything you need, from account maintenance to payments to financial tools, is accessible from your smartphone.

-Revolut has no physical branches or ATMs, so customers don’t have access to in-person support.

-Considering that Revolut is so mobile-focused, it’s no surprise that the mobile app is top tier whether you use Apple or Android.
-The app currently holds a rating of 4.7 stars (out of 5) in the App Store and 4.6 stars (out of 5) in the Google Play Store.
+Revolut has no physical branches, so customers don’t have access to in-person support.
+However, the mobile app is top-tier, with thousands of positive ratings from Apple and Android users.
+The app currently has a rating of 4.7/5 stars in the App Store and 4.5/5 stars in the Google Play Store.

 As a globally-positioned institution, Revolut has a number of features in place to ensure that travelers, ex-pats, and immigrants are covered.